outdreamer/build-a-cure-1/docs/analysis_types.md

   2. Conceptual query: apply structure to conceptual combinations & check matching problem spaces if the output product has value for an agent in that space

+## Calculating which calculations are optimal

+  - given that certain calculations have known cost estimates, which calculations are optimal, in what order/frequency, and given what information?

+  - example: when deriving a prediction function, when do you query for function & function generator patterns, when do you request more data, when do you continue assessing regression, when do you apply standardization?

+  - is it optimal to solve this problem set or another problem set, or deploy resources to both?

+  - solution distribution: should this solution be deployed at run time, in a specific system, should the solution be stored as its generator function, etc

 ## Bio System Analysis

   - nth iteration simulations: analysis that treats cyclical, recursive, cascading & iterative processes as trade loops between positions & systems